finos/common-domain-model/docs/eligible-collateral-representation.md

 ## Collateral Taxonomy (Used within Asset Criteria)

-It is understood that data used to determine asset types used in eligible collateral schedules can often refer to common structured standard pre-defined taxonomy sources.
+It is understood that data used to determine asset types used in specifying eligible collateral information can often refer to common structured standard pre-defined taxonomy sources.
 Although the purpose of the CDM is to encourage one standard representation of data for asset types, there are circumstances where assets are organised and labelled into categories, such as by regulators.
 In some circumstances, it may be a requirement to refer to these identifiable sources.
 In the CDM, these taxonomy sources can be referenced in a consistent representation.

 The CDM allows the definition of, and reference to, certain taxonomy